hashroot-softwares/Face-Filter/README.md

 After cloning the repo :

-	- Download dataset (training.csv, test.csv) from : https://www.kaggle.com/c/facial-keypoints-detection/data
+	- Download dataset (training.csv, test.csv) from : [a link](https://www.kaggle.com/c/facial-keypoints-detection/data)
 	- Create a new directory called 'data' and place the downloaded files here.